Guardsquare/android-insecure-tls-demo/README.md

 ## Prerequisites

 In order to launch the demo environment, you will need to have [docker-compose](https://docs.docker.com/compose/install/) installed, as well as Python3, NodeJS and npm.
+Also make sure to have the Android SDK installed (SDK platform version 31).
+The `ANDROID_SDK_ROOT` environment variable needs to point to its installation directory, usually `~/Android/Sdk`.
 All other necessary dependencies will be downloaded automatically.

 ## Docker Setup